Music Lessons For Beginners

-- A native of Lombard, Illinois, Ben began his musical studies at age nine playing drum set and taking private percussion lessons
+- Began his musical studies at age nine, playing drum set and taking private percussion lessons.

-- In 2016 and 2017, Ben was the front ensemble instructor with the Grove City High School Marching Band, including a trip to the Rose Parade in Pasadena, California.
+- Was the Front Ensemble Instructor with the Grove City High School Marching Band, including a trip to the Rose Parade in Pasadena, California (2016-2017).

-- Ben served as a graduate assistant for the University of South Carolina percussion studio and was the percussionist for the Spark Collective, a graduate quintet focusing on community engagement through music.
+- Worked as a Graduate Assistant for the University of South Carolina percussion studio and was the percussionist for the Spark Collective, a graduate quintet focusing on community engagement through music.

-- Ben was fortunate enough to win the concerto competition at the University of South Carolina in 2018 and performed Kevin Puts’ Marimba Concerto No. 1 with the University of South Carolina Symphony Orchestra in 2019.
+- Won the concerto competition at the University of South Carolina in 2018 and performed Kevin Puts’ Marimba Concerto No. 1 with the University of South Carolina Symphony Orchestra in 2019.

-- In his free time, Ben enjoys practicing marimba, making coffee, and hanging out with his dog, Lila.
+- Enjoys practicing marimba, making coffee, and hanging out with his dog, Lila.

 - Bachelor of Music, Music Education | Oberlin Conservatory of Music